I’m Yuyao Wang, a Ph.D. candidate in Statistics at Boston University, co-advised by Debarghya Mukherjee and Luis Carvalho.

 Shandong Computer Science Center; Boston University

-- We propose MKDnet, a cross-domain HSI classification framework combining Mamba-CNN hybrid architecture with knowledge distillation and graph alignment via optimal transport.
+• Proposes MKDnet, a cross-domain HSI classifier integrating a Mamba–CNN hybrid encoder with knowledge distillation and OT-based graph alignment.

-- Achieves SOTA performance across multiple public hyperspectral benchmarks under domain shift.
+• Achieves state-of-the-art performance on multiple hyperspectral benchmarks under significant domain shift.

 🎖 Honors and Awards